ltelab/disdrodb/docs/source/contribute_data.rst

 How to Contribute New Data
 ==============================

-Do you want to contribute your own data to to DISDRODB ?
+Do you want to contribute your own data to DISDRODB ?
 Great!
 You are in the right place !

-The data contributor is asked to perform the following 4 tasks:
+The data contributor is asked to perform the following 5 tasks:

-- add the metadata of the stations he/she wish to contribute to the DISDRODB Metadata Archive,
+1. add the station(s) metadata he/she wish to contribute to the DISDRODB Metadata Archive,
-- implement and add to the disdrodb python package the reader enabling the processing of the raw data to DISDRODB L0 products,
+2. add to the disdrodb software the reader enabling the ingestion of the station(s) raw data,
+3. test that the DISDRODB L0 processing chain works correctly for the station(s) he/she contributed,
-- upload the raw data on a remote data repository (e.g., Zenodo, Figshare, etc.),
+4. upload the station(s) raw data on an online data repository (e.g., Zenodo, Figshare, etc.),
-- test that the download and DISDRODB L0 processing of the stations he/she contributed is working correctly.
+5. test that the disdrodb software correctly download the station(s) he/she contributed.

-Before proceeding, you need to start thinking about the ``<DATA_SOURCE>`` and ``<CAMPAIGN_NAME>`` names of your stations.
+Before starting contributing your data, you need to start thinking about the ``<DATA_SOURCE>`` and ``<CAMPAIGN_NAME>`` names of your stations.
 The name you adopt for the ``<DATA_SOURCE>`` and ``<CAMPAIGN_NAME>`` will be used to define:

 -  the name of the directories where the raw data and the metadata of your stations will be stored in the DISDRODB Archive.